-The cumulative flow diagram (also known as CFD) is one of the most advanced analytics for Lean management.
-It provides a concise visualization of the three most important metrics of your flow:
+The cumulative flow diagram (also known as CFD) is one of the most advanced Kanban and Agile analytics charts.
+It provides a concise visualization of the three most important metrics of your Agile flow:

-Its main purpose is to show you how stable your flow is and help you understand where you need to focus in order to make your process more predictable.
-It gives you both quantitative and qualitative insight into both past and existing problems and can visualize massive amounts of data.
+Its main purpose is to show you how stable your flow is and help you understand where you need to focus on making your process more predictable.
+It gives you quantitative and qualitative insight into past and existing problems and can visualize massive amounts of data.

 How To Read a Cumulative Flow Diagram

-The top line of each band on the cumulative flow diagram represents the entry point of tasks in the respective stage of your Kanban board while the bottom one shows when it leaves it.
-If a line becomes flat, that means nothing is arriving in the corresponding stage or nothing is leaving it.
+The top line of each band on the cumulative flow chart represents the entry point of tasks in the respective stage of your Kanban board, while the bottom one shows when it leaves it.
+If a line becomes flat, nothing arrives in the corresponding stage, or nothing is leaving it.